aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivottable/_index.md

 ### getPivotFilters() {#getPivotFilters--}

+<b>@deprecated.</b> Please use the 'pivotFilters' property instead.
 Returns all filters of pivot fields in the pivot table.

 ```javascript
 getPivotFilters() : PivotFilterCollection;